asteris-llc/converge/docs/content/dependencies.md

 Briefly, Converge operates by thinking about your deployment as a graph of tasks that need to be done.
 It walks around the graph from the leaves (AKA tasks with no dependencies) all the way to to the root (AKA Rome, where all roads lead.)
-Let's explore what that means with one of our graphs from before:
+Let's explore what that means with a graph from the [params example in the getting started]({{< ref "getting-started.md" >}}#params) guide:

 {{< figure src="/images/getting-started/hello-world-params.png"
            caption="A graph with a parameter.
 The file hello.txt depends on the name parameter." >}}

 What does Converge do when you ask it to apply this graph?
-When Converge loads this file, it will load then file and then start walking at the node that doesn't have any dependencies.
+Converge will load the file and start walking at a node that has no dependencies.
 In this case, that's `param.name = "World"`.
-When `param.name` has been successfully walked, it will move on to `File: hello.txt`.
-If we're successful, the root (`/`) will be marked as successful, and our graph will be successful.
+When `param.name` has been successfully walked, Converge will move on to `File: hello.txt`, and then to the root (`/`).
+Once each node is marked as successful, our graph walk is complete.
 Neat!

 ## The Graph Command

-All the graphs we've been seeing so far have just been the output of Converge's `graph` command.
-When asked, Converge will load up any modules you specify and then render them as [Graphviz](http://graphviz.org/) dot output.
-You can render that like so:
+All the graphs we've seen so far have just been the output of Converge's `graph` command.
+When asked, Converge will load up any modules you specify and render them as [Graphviz](http://graphviz.org/) dot output.
+You can render like so:

 ```bash
 $ converge graph --local yourModule.hcl | dot -Tpng > yourModule.png